- President's Engagement Prizes

 Graduating seniors and graduated students who are not enrolled elsewhere are eligible.
 Applicants do not need to be U.S. citizens; they must, however, be eligible to work in the United States.

 Applicants must have very strong academic qualifications (gpa generally 3.80 or higher) and interests that match those of the Carnegie Endowment.
 Interesting related life experience is important, whether work, research, internships or service which reflect both diligence and a commitment to the area of focus.

 Application Procedures and Selection Criteria

 The center of the Carnegie Junior Fellows application is the essay.
 An essay written specifically for the competition will most likely be more successful than a previously written academic paper tweaked to fit.
 It needs to be “an original piece or thought.”
-Essays are no more than three pages.
-The topics change each year.
+Essays are no more than three pages and the topics change each year.
 Applicants choose one of the topics corresponding to the area within Carnegie where they seek to work.

 The cover letter is also an important selection document, not a pro-forma statement.
 It should be a thoughtful exploration of the applicant’s purpose in applying as well as highlighting the applicant’s qualifications.